Each year, the federal government authorizes each state to issue a specified volume of tax-exempt private activity bonds.

 Because 4 percent LIHTCs provide a smaller subsidy than 9 percent LIHTCs, developers using the 4 percent tax credit may need to find additional sources of gap financing.
 This financing frequently comes from other federal programs, including block grant programs such as HOMEFederal program established by Congress in 1990 that is designed to increasing decent affordable housing for low- and very low-income families and individuals.
 State and localities receive HOME fund from HUD each year, and spend it on things such as: rental assistance, assistance to homebuyers, new construction, rehabilitation, improvements, demlition, relocation, and administrative costs., Community Development Block GrantA federal program established as part of the Housing and Community Development Act of 1974.
 It funds various community development activities for neighborhood revitalization, economic development, affordable housing, and better community facilities and services. and the Federal Home Loan Bank’s Affordable Housing Program.
 When these resources are not available, it may be difficult or impossible to get projects to work from a financial standpoint.
 Cities can help fill the gap by setting aside gap financing for local projects financed with private-activity bonds and 4 percent tax credits, including giving these projects priority consideration for housing trust fund awards and HOME and CDBG funding.

 The Hawaii Housing Finance and Development Corporation (HHFDC) supports new construction and rehabilitation of existing affordable rental housing through the Hula Mae Multi-Family Program.
-HHFDC issues bonds through the program, subject to the state’s allocation of private-activity bond cap, and selects projects that will benefit from this lower cost funding source.
-In keeping with requirements of the LIHTC program, to be eligible, projects must set aside at least 20 percent of units for tenants earning less than 50 percent of the area median incomeRegion’s median household income, calculated by the Department of Housing and Urban Development.
+HHFDC issues bonds through the program, subject to the state’s allocation of private-activity bond cap, and selects projects that will benefit from this lower-cost funding source.
+In keeping with requirements of the LIHTC program, to be eligible, projects must set aside at least 20 percent of units for tenants earning less than 50 percent of the area median incomeRegion's median household income, calculated by the Department of Housing and Urban Development.
 Often abbreviated as AMI. or 40 percent of units for tenants earning less than 60 percent.
 Affordability controls must remain in place for the longer of 15 years or the term of the bond.
-More details are provided at Hawaii’s Housing Finance and Development website.
+More details are provided on Hawaii’s Housing Finance and Development website.

 The Michigan State Housing Development Authority (MSHDA) has created a Gap Financing Program to support affordable projects that use private-activity bonds.
 Through the program, MSHDA sets aside HOME funds and provides below-market second mortgages, to be used exclusively to provide gap financing to projects financed with bonds issued by MSHDA.
 Funds are available for new construction, adaptive reuseProcess of converting a structure or landscape for usage different from what it was originally designed for, such as converting old warehouses into loft apartments., acquisition/rehabilitation, and preservation transactions, and are provided as long-term subordinate loans with interest rates ranging from 1 percent to 3 percent.
 More details are provided in the MSHDA’s Gap Financing Program report.

-- Low-Income Housing Tax Credits and Private Activity Bonds: A Guide to Affordable Housing Development, Samuel Dean Eyre (2004) – Prepared as a Masters Project submitted to the faculty at University of North Carolina at Chapel Hill, this paper provides a detailed overview of the LIHTC and private-activity bond programs, and extensive discussion of factors to consider when using bonds and 4 percent LIHTCs in combination.
+- Low-Income Housing Tax Credits and Private Activity Bonds: A Guide to Affordable Housing Development, Samuel Dean Eyre (2004) – Prepared as a Masters Project submitted to the faculty at the University of North Carolina at Chapel Hill, this paper provides a detailed overview of the LIHTC and private-activity bond programs, and extensive discussion of factors to consider when using bonds and 4 percent LIHTCs in combination.

 - How to Unleash Underutilized Private Activity Bonds to Build More Affordable Rental Housing, Novogradac & Company (September 2016) – This brief provides a basic overview of how the private-activity bond program operates, including describing basic steps to increase utilization for the production of affordable rental housing.